ApolloResearch/sample/README.md

 with the name of your package as the argument.
 This will rename the package and set up the pre-commit hooks.
 You should also provide your name and email address in `setup.py`.
 You may then wish to remove the files and content that you do not need for your project.

-## Disclosure level
+## Privacy level

-You must set the disclosure level of your repository in `ACCESS.md`, listing all parties that can access the project.
-See [disclosure levels](https://www.lesswrong.com/posts/Gs29k3beHiqWFZqnn/conjecture-internal-infohazard-policy#Rules) for more information.
+You must set the privacy level of your repository in `ACCESS.md`, listing all parties that can access the project.
+See our [privacy levels](https://www.apolloresearch.ai/blog/security) for more information.

 ## Installation